sap-tutorials/Tutorials/tutorials/s4sdk-odata-service-cloud-foundry/s4sdk-odata-service-cloud-foundry.md

 ### The manual way to OData

-Let's take a look at typical code you could write to access any OData service using the [SAP Cloud Platform SDK for service development](https://blogs.sap.com/2017/10/17/introducing-the-sap-cloud-platform-sdk-for-service-development/).
+Take a look at typical code you could write to access any OData service using the [SAP Cloud Platform SDK for service development](https://blogs.sap.com/2017/10/17/introducing-the-sap-cloud-platform-sdk-for-service-development/).
 Here, a list of business partners is retrieved from an S/4HANA system:

 ```Java
 final ErpHttpDestination destination = DestinationAccessor.getDestination("MyErpSystem").asHttp().decorate(DefaultErpHttpDestination::new);